 It can be difficult to know which style to use in different drinks.
 Some cocktails work best with the darker Grand Marnier while others are better with the crispness of a premium curaçao or triple sec.
 Many recipes will suggest a particular orange liqueur or brand.
 Others use the generic name of triple sec or curaçao.

-When choosing the orange liqueur to use, a few tips may help:
+When choosing the orange liqueur to use, consider these tips:

 - Keep both a light and a dark orange liqueur in the bar.
 The most common premium choices are Cointreau (light) and Grand Marnier (dark), though there are other brands that are equal in quality to both.